se-edu/se-book/oop/inheritance/overriding/text.md

 <div id="body">

-**Method _overriding_ is when a sub-class changes the behavior inherited from the parent class** by re-implementing the method.
-Overridden methods have the same name, same type signature, and same return type.
+**Method _overriding_ is when a subclass changes the behavior inherited from the parent class** by re-implementing the method.
+Overridden methods have the same name, the same type signature, and the same (or a subtype of the) return type.

 <box>